 Today, Gaurav employs more than 25 people and Calipso is valued at over Rs 11 crore.
 At just 24, he has made his name in the start-up world and comes across as a charismatic young entrepreneur.

 “My relatives who had stopped speaking with us are now cordial again.
-One should always remember that times keep changing and hardwork pays off, every single time”, he says.
+One should always remember that times keep changing and hardwork pays off, every single time”, he said.